-Step 7: Level Base Cabinets
+Step 5: Level Cabinets

-Check the cabinet, ensuring that it is level and plumb.
+Check the cabinet to ensure it is level and plumb.
 Shim to fill uneven areas between the floor and base of the cabinet, and between the wall and the back of the cabinet.
 Failure to do this step could result in damage to the cabinet.
+Pay close attention to the areas that the cabinet will attach to the wall, making sure that the cabinet bottom is fully supported.